 The Group is committed to the principle of environment and natural resources protection in the course of operations, by undertaking not to cause significant effect to the environment and over-consumption of natural resources.
-The Group's environmental protection approach focuses on (i) recycling of reusable materials; (ii) reducing utilisation of non-reusable materials; and (iii) disposal of materials that are no longer reusable.
+Although the Group does not have a specific policy for reducing the impact of business activities on the environment and natural resources, it will incorporate the management of environmental protection measures into its daily operations to enhance employees' awareness of environmental protection and ensure sustainable development of the Company.
+It is dedicated to making effective use of resources and consuming less energy, water, paper, and raw materials in order to lower carbon emissions and save the environment.
+The Group's environmental protection approach based on the 3R principles focuses on (i) recycling of reusable materials; (ii) reducing utilisation of non-reusable materials; and (iii) disposal of materials that are no longer reusable.
 The Group raises staff's awareness on environmental issues through education and training and enlists employees' support in improving the Group's performance, promotes environmental awareness amongst the customers, business partners and shareholders, supports community activities in relation to environmental protection and sustainability, and evaluates and monitors regularly the impact of past and present business activities impacting upon health, safety and environmental matters.
-The principal business activities of the Group do not have a significant impact on the environment and natural resources.
+Due to the nature of the Group's business, the principal business activities of the Group do not have a significant impact on the environment and natural resources.

-Climate change
+Climate Change